plasticlobster/kol-iotms/Readme.md

 A simple script that will check your various inventory locations for IOTM's because they tend to get lost sometimes.

+Not kept up to date very often, as I'm not playing the game at the moment.

 Guide
 =====